 This is a Zen Buddhist technique.
 Jump out of bed first thing in the morning and spend ten minutes playing around with crazy postures and stretches.
 The catch?
 You need to laugh at yourself the whole time.
 It might feel strange at first, but once that laughter gets released, you won’t be able to stop!

 2).
 Take a break at lunch.
 Go for a walk on your lunch break.
 Even if it’s raining, grab a jacket and brolly and head out.
-Being out in nature and moving your body is so good for the mind and soul, and by taking a break you can reset for the afternoon.
-You will find you are way more productive and won’t have the energy slump come 3pm.
+Being out in nature and moving your body is so good for wellbeing.
+By taking a break you can reset for the afternoon.
+You will find you are way more productive and won’t have the energy slump that can come at 3pm.

 3).
 Incorporate more play into your day.
 Even if it is just watching a funny cat video on YouTube, singing in the shower, having a quick dance around your living room, or having a joke with co-workers, make play part of your day.
 Be a big kid again, let go, live, be free and laugh lots!

 7).
 Just say no. I understand that this one can be tough.
-We want to please everyone, and be the best we can be.
+We want to please everyone and be the best we can be.
 As hard as it may be, start saying no to things that you don’t want to do.
-The more you practice, the easier this one will become, I promise.
+The more you practise, the easier this one will become, I promise.

 8).
 Enlist support.
-Get a cleaner, have your fruit and veg box delivered, book yourself in for a fitness session, delegate tasks to your partner, work colleagues and reach out for support from friends and family.
-Have a think of all the tasks that you can delegate and don’t be afraid to ask for help.
+Get a cleaner, have a fruit and veg box delivered, delegate tasks to your partner, work colleagues and reach out for support from friends and family.
+Think of all the tasks that you can delegate and don’t be afraid to ask for help.

 9).
 Prioritise your self-care and take regular relaxation breaks.
-Do something just for you each day and nurture your body with sleep, gentle movement, food, connections and nature.
-Practice breathing exercises, have a bath, meditate, paint your nails or go for a beach walk.
-Self-care is the first step to wellness.
-Click here to read my blog post for your five step guide to self-care.
+Do something just for you each day and nurture your body.
+Practise breathing exercises, have a bath, meditate, paint your nails or go for a walk Click here to read my blog post for your five step guide to self-care.

 10).
 Create a play area at home.
 Allocate a drawer, or space at home and fill it with bubbles, bouncy balls and board games.
 This is great tool when you need to have a timeout, relax or relieve stress.
 It also boots creativity and is heaps of fun!